How to meet and exceed the CDC’s COVID-19 guidelines this fall

 We’ve been relentlessly focused on helping schools prepare for the fall return.

 We started by surveying over 1100 schools on their COVID-19 concerns, plans, ideas, and needs.
-We will soon be publishing a report to outline our findings.
-You can pre-register for a copy of the report here.
+You can view the report here.

-We’ve also been building a robust feature set to help schools track and manage their campus wellness.
+We’ve also built a robust feature set to help schools track and manage their campus wellness.
 And the response has been amazing.

 We’re all in on helping schools prepare for this.
 If you want to tackle COVID-19 together, reach out to us here.